eggjam32/eggjam32.github.io/index.md

 ---

 ## Code Review

-This page contains my Milestone One Code Review video for the SNHU ePortfolio.
-I have incorporated instructor feedback and improved clarity, formatting, and overall structure.
+The following link contains the comprehensive code review for all three artifact enhancements.

-## Video Link
+### Video Link
 [**Watch the Code Review Video**](https://youtu.be/xcGk4zeVBpA)

 ---